2024 Atlantic hurricane season: Hurricane Kirk

 On September 25, a tropical wave crossed the west coast of Africa and entered the Atlantic.
 After the wave passed through the Cabo Verde Islands on September 27, its associated convection began to organize.
 By late on September 29, a well-defined circulation formed, indicating that Tropical Depression Twelve developed about 520 mi west of the islands.
 The depression strengthened into Tropical Storm Kirk around 06:00 UTC the next day, nine hours before satellite imagery indicated a partial eyewall.
 Favorable environmental conditions allowed Kirk to intensify into a hurricane by late on October 1 while it moved west-northwestward.
 Kirk underwent rapid intensification over the following two days, and at 00:00 UTC on October 4, the storm peaked as a Category 4 hurricane with winds of 150 mph (240 km/h) and a minimum pressure of 928 mbar.
 An eyewall replacement cycle, increasing wind shear, and drier air caused Kirk to begin weakening as it turned northward, falling to Category 3 status at 06:00 UTC on October 5.
 The storm then weakened below major hurricane intensity about 24 hours later and then to a Category 1 late on October 6 while heading northeastward.
 Kirk became extratropical about 475 mi west-northwest of the Azores on October 7, but the remnants crossed western Europe before dissipating over western Germany on October 10.

 Kirk brought high surf to the East Coast of the United States.
 Numerous downed trees were reported in Portugal and Spain.
 The hardest hit city was Porto, where numerous cars suffered damage and train services were disrupted.
 At the height of the storm, more than 300,000 households lost power.
-Strong winds from Kirk severely impacted Portugal's apple production, with over 65% of the crops suffering damage.
-Losses from this are estimated to be in the "tens of millions of euros" (US$10.9 million).
-Strong winds from Kirk also impacted Portugal's chestnut production, with around 40-50% of crops suffering damage.
-Losses are valued at €20-30 million (US$20.9-31.3 million).
+Strong winds from Kirk severely affected Portugal's apple and chestnut crops.
 In Spain, 2.76 in (70.1 mm) of rain fell in 12 hours, and gusts up to 80 mph (130 km/h) and 127 mph (205 km/h) were reported.
 Mudslides were reported in Galicia, prompting road closures.
 Agricultural losses in Spain are estimated to be at €69 million (US$71.9 million).
 In France, over 64,000 people lost power, and many roads were closed due to floodwaters.
 A strong swell capsized three boats in Sète, killing one person and injuring another.
 Kirk caused widespread flooding in France with 72-74 mm of rain of Noirmoutier and 71 mm of rain in Paris.
 Gusts up to 113 kph and 139 kph were reported in Villard-de-Lans.
 Aon estimated that the extratropical remnants of Kirk caused about US$110 million in damage.